MOTIVATED BY FAITH

-We are looking for people who are motivated by their faith and will feel comfortable in the context of a Catholic organization.
+We are looking for Catholics as well as people of other faith traditions who are motivated by faith and feel drawn to living and working as cross-cultural missioners within the context of a Catholic community.

 We accept from age 21 all the way through people’s retirement years.